NACLab/ngc-learn/docs/tutorials/intro.md

 ## Organization of Tutorials

-### Setting Up a Simulated Model
+### Setting Up and Modeling Basics
-These [tutorials/lessons](../tutorials/lessons.md) go through the very basics of constructing a dynamical system in ngc-learn, including setting up a
+These [tutorials](../tutorials/modeling_basics.md) go through the key steps and ideas of constructing a dynamical system in ngc-learn, including setting up a [JSON configuration](../tutorials/model_basics/json_modules.md), constructing a [basic model](../tutorials/model_basics/model_building.md), and setting up a basic [form of plasticity](../tutorials/model_basics/evolving_synapses.md).
-[JSON configuration](../tutorials/model_basics/json_modules.md),
-constructing a [basic model](../tutorials/model_basics/model_building.md), and setting up a basic [form of plasticity](../tutorials/model_basics/evolving_synapses.md).

 ### Foundational Elements of ngc-learn and ngcsimlib
-These [tutorials/lessons](../tutorials/foundations.md) go through the foundational aspects of ngc-learn's simulation.
+These [walkthroughs](../tutorials/foundations.md) go through the foundational aspects of ngc-learn's simulation.
 Some current elements that walkthroughs are provided for include:
 [commands](../tutorials/foundations/commands.md) and